 This S6 was available only with the regular coilover sport suspension.
 With this suspension the car sticks to the road pretty well but it’s also very stiff, so keep this in mind if you have bad quality roads around you.

 This S6 was available with only the 5.2 l naturally aspirated V10 petrol engine.
-With 435 hp and 540 NM of torque it is definitely powerful enough.
-However the funny thing is, that at this day and age a lot of these engines don’t have this much power – mainly because of carbon build up, injectors or the because of the intake manifold.
+With 435 hp and 540 NM of torque it definitely is powerful enough.
+However the funny thing is that at this day and age a lot of these engines don’t have this much power – mainly because of carbon build up, injectors or because of the intake manifold.
 And these are basically the 3 main issues of this engine.
-On the other side if you are not like really used to a high performance car like this, then you won’t even notice that you missing for example 50 or 80 hp.
+On the other side if you are not like really used to a high performance car like this, then you won’t even notice that you missing for example 50 or 80 hp, lol.

--after this there is the complex variable intake manifold which will have sooner or later issues.
-Specifically the intake manifold inside center plastic flaps will get loose over time, and they can simply fall apart: this will cause loss of power, eventually fault codes with check engine light and misfires.
-Sometimes in the worst case the broken plastic bits can be sucked into the valves, or if you are like extremely unlucky then into the combustion chamber and cause bigger damage.
+- the complex variable intake manifold will have sooner or later issues.
+Specifically the intake manifold inside center plastic flaps will get loose over time, and they can simply fall apart too: this will cause loss of power, eventually fault codes with check engine light and misfires.
+Sometimes -in the worst case- the broken plastic bits can be sucked into the valves, or if you are like extremely unlucky then into the combustion chamber and cause bigger damage.
 All in all, you can expect play in the intake manifold flaps usually at around 100 000 km, so before buying it’s good to open the hood and check for a rattling noise from the intake manifold from 1000 up to 2000 RPM which indicates excessive play or broken bits in the intake manifold flap mechanism. (you can also use an endoscopic camera to check the inside of the intake manifold)

 + there are also the intake manifold front actuator motors which can fail but usually just in high mileage cars

 You should be also prepared that the engine can leak oil, mostly from the usual spots like the: